Eve Marder

 Eve Marder is a University Professor and the Victor and Gwendolyn Beinfield Professor of Neuroscience at Brandeis University.
 At Brandeis, Marder is also a member of the Volen National Center for Complex Systems.
 Dr. Marder is known for her pioneering work on small neuronal networks which her team has interrogated via a combination of complementary experimental and theoretical techniques.

 Marder is particularly well known in the community for her work on neural circuits in the crustacean stomatogastric nervous system (STNS), a small network of 30 neurons.
 She discovered that circuits are not “hard-wired” to produce a single output or behavior, but can be reconfigured by neuromodulators to produce many outputs and behaviors while still maintaining the integrity of the circuit.
 Her work has revolutionized the way scientists approach the studies of neural circuits with respect to the study of structural and functional behavior.
 The general principles that have resulted from her work are thought to be generally applicable to other neural networks, including those in humans.
+Marder has published 190 original research papers in refereed journals, and 179 review articles, book chapters, and opinion pieces.

-Marder has received numerous awards for her pioneering work in the field including memberships in the National Academy of Sciences and the American Academy of Arts and Sciences.
-In 2013, she was named to the National Institute of Health working group for the BRAIN Initiative.
+Marder has received numerous awards for her pioneering work in the field including the National Medal of Science in 2023 and the Kavli Prize in 2016.
+She was also recognized as an outstanding woman scientist and was awarded the Pearl Meister Greengard Prize in 2023.
+In 2024, she was elected to the American Philosophical Society, and currently holds memberships in the Institute of Medicine, and National Academy of Sciences.